How much time is required to be apart of the team?

 Is this project part of coursework/can I get credit for it?

-Currently, UQ Space exists as an extra-curricular project to provide hands-on experience in your field of study while still studying.
-We are working towards creating a future opportunity to complete a final year thesis or project (depending on your study area).
+Currently, UQ Space exists as an extra-curricular project to provide hands-on experience in your field of study.
+We are working towards creating the opportunity to complete a final year thesis or project (depending on your study area).

 Do you have to be studying aerospace or engineering to join?